JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Implement the presentation logic

-You need to create the main `App()` composable for your application, and call on it from a `ComponentActivity` class.
+Create the main `App()` composable for your application, and call it from a `ComponentActivity` class:

 1. Create the `App.kt` file next to the `theme` directory in the `com.jetbrains.spacetutorial` package and add the `App()` composable function: